bibekaryal86/auth-service/README.md

 Remaining (thoughts)
-    -> Validate `app` when inserting/updating
-        -> users and permissions
-        -> Call authenv_service to get a list of app -> Cache `app` values
+    -> Add a table for app
-            -> Periodically clear caches
-            -> Manual option to clear caches
+        -> link users to app (this needs a join table) -> link permissions to app (FK app to app_table.name) -> validate against the app table
-    -> Update check permission
+        -> use shortened UUID (random 8 digits without -) for PK -> Update check permission
         -> users only allowed to read and update their own user entity -> No more 24 hours JWT, use refresh tokens
     -> Audits
     -> Swagger Documentation
     -> Unit and Integration tests

+when login
+    -> check app, email
-    -> Add a table for app
+    -> check if app is deleted
-        -> link users to app (this needs a join table) -> link permissions to app (FK app to app_table.name) -> validate against the app table
-        -> use shortened UUID (random 8 digits without -) for PK
+    -> check if user is deleted
+    -> check if user status active or not